-Homemade Strawberry Juice: Made with only 3 ingredients, including fresh strawberries, this is the most delicious and most flavorful juice you will ever have!
+Homemade Strawberry Juice is made with only 3 ingredients, including fresh strawberries!
+This is the most delicious and flavorful fruit juice you will ever have!

 Happy about-to-be-the-weekend, everybody!!
 Seems that it started a day early for me since I completely forgot to schedule this lovely recipe for my Grandma’s old fashioned, the way-it-should-be-made, Homemade Strawberry Juice.

 Can we talk about nostalgia?

 Things are about to get deep up in herrrr…